web

 Introduction

 Capturing payment authorizations promptly helps ensure compliance with card network rules, reduces the risk of declines, and can lower interchange costs.
-While the Visa platform supports extended timeframes for capturing authorizations, the best practice is to capture within seven days of the original authorization date.
+While the Cybersource platform supports extended timeframes for capturing authorizations, the best practice is to capture within seven days of the original authorization date.
 This aligns with typical issuer and acquirer expectations and helps avoid potential fees or penalties.

 Best Practice Recommendation